volhovm/groth-sahai-python/README.md

 # Groth-Sahai Proof System

-This is an implementation of Groth-Sahai proof system, designed in particular to illustrate the language of "Knowledge of Elgamal Ciphertext that encrypts zero or one", as presented in the blog post **TODO INSERT BLOG POST**
+This is an implementation of Groth-Sahai proof system, designed in particular to illustrate the language of "Knowledge of Elgamal Ciphertext that encrypts zero or one", as presented in the blog post [[https://crypto.ethereum.org/blog/groth-sahai-blogpost]].

 Notation-wise the implementation follows the description of the Groth-Sahai proof system presented in "Malleable Proof Systems and Applications" by Chase et al., Appendix A.1.
 [1]